finol-digital/Card-Game-Simulator/docs/index.md

 ![Main Menu Image](assets/img/mainmenu.png)

-In the Game Selection Menu, you can select & share card games you have already downloaded:
+In the Game Selection Menu, you can manage your card games.

+Sharing a card game create a CGS Deep Link that you can send to other people, so that they can click on it and get access to that card game.

 ![Game Selection Menu Image](assets/img/selectionmenu.png)